rackerlabs/support-how-to/content/cloud-servers/manually-enable-auto-updates-on-debian-ubuntu-14.04-and-16.04-public-cloud-servers.md

 Use the following steps to enable automatic updates on your Debian and Ubuntu 14.04 and 16.04 for Rackspace public Cloud Servers:

-1. Connect to your Debian or Ubuntu server.
+1. Connect to your Debian or Ubuntu 14.04 or 16.04 server.

 2. Run the following command: